 - Click the button on the Details section of Border Color.
 In the Increment Editor dialog that opens, click the first color and change it to be Red.
 Change the second color to Gray.
 Click OK.

-- Set RGB values in Red, Green, Blue boxes on bottom right to be 255, 51 and 51, and click OK to close dialog.
+- For Box Color row, set Increment to By One and Subgroup to Within Subgroup.
+Click the button on the Details section of the Box Color to open the Increment Editor dialog.
+Click the + button under Custom branch to open Colors dialog to define a custom color.
+Set RGB values in Red, Green, Blue boxes on bottom right to be 255, 51 and 51, and click OK to close dialog.

 - Do the same for the 2nd color.
 Set Define RGB value to be 143, 143 and 143, and click OK to close dialog.
 Then click OK to close Increment Editor dialog and apply settings.

 - This step is to customize the descriptive statistic markers whether to show on the plot such as the 99%, 1%, Max and Min marks.

 Go to the Percentile tab, and set the Edge Color to White and click Apply button.
 Since background of the graph is also white, Max, Min, 99%, 1% will look like disappeared in graph.

 On Percentile tab, users can also hide a Marker by setting the Type as None(the last shape) in the dropdown list.

 - On the Lines tab set the Color for the Caps to Gray and Median Line to White.

 Click OK.
 The plot should appear as shown below:

 - Double click any box in the graph to open the Plot Details dialog.